-A project by GÆG (Wolfgang Aichner and Thomas Huber)
+A project by GÆG (Wolfgang Aichner and Thomas Huber), Curator: Sibylle Omlin

-On July 24, 2021 the artist duo GÆG (Wolfgang Aichner and Thomas Huber) will install a large clock near Fuorcla digl Leget, into a remote, romantic natural gateway not far from the Julier Pass.
-Individuals who approach the clock will experience something that would normally be impossible: they witness the deceleration and standstill of time.
+On 14 August 2021 the artist duo GÆG (Wolfgang Aichner and Thomas Huber) installed a large clock near Fuorcla digl Leget, into a remote, romantic natural gateway not far from the Pass dal Güglia.
+Individuals who approach the clock experience something that would normally be impossible: they witness the deceleration and standstill of time

-Once again, their love for the mountains and nature sparked a new art project by GÆG.
-Approaching their projects with humor and originality, the artist duo goes spares no effort and shows no fear in taking the long way.
+Approaching their projects with humor and cautious planning, the artist duo goes spares no effort and shows no fear in taking the long way.
 Founded in 2005 by the Munich-based artists Wolfgang Aichner and Thomas Huber, GÆG (global aesthetic genetics) has developed a clock that stands still as soon as someone gets close to it for their project UND ENDLICH.

 The collective GÆG is known for their spectacular but subtle art projects that unfold in the pristine landscape.
 One of their more memorable projects is passage2011 (2011) in which the artists pulled a red plastic boat, weighing some 150 kilograms, by hand over the main Alpine crest and brought it to the 54th Venice Biennale.
 In 2013 they undertook a powerwalk, in which they carried portable-sized wind generators across Vatnajökull in Iceland, Europe’s largest glacier.
 With linear 2017, GÆG hiked a rectangular route in the western USA while alternately carrying a silver ball-point pen on their backs, mapping imaginary geopolitical boundaries that cut across the states of Utah, Wyoming, and Colorado.